florincy/PythonCourse/README.md

 # PythonCourse
-Exercises and examples from Python course
+Exercises,examples and notebooks for Python course